allinbits/cosmos-cash/docs/Reference/README.md

 ## Approach

-As outlined in the strategy [Reference Documentation](https://documentation.divio.com/reference/) should be **information oriented**.
-It should allow the reader to easily navigate the content and use in conjunction with the code.
+As outlined in the strategy [Reference Documentation](https://documentation.divio.com/reference/) is **information-oriented**.
+Content must allow the reader to easily navigate the content and use the content in conjunction with the code.

 This documentation describes the machinery, for example, classes, functions, interfaces, parameters, and so on.

 ## Contributing

-* The content should be dry, clear and terse in style.
+* The content must be dry, clear, and terse in style.
 * All documentation should be written following [Google Documentation Best Practice](https://google.github.io/styleguide/docguide/best_practices.html)
 * Generate as much documentation as possible from the code.
 * Raise a PR for all documentation changes